balsama/drupal-bash-ignitor/README.md

 ### Install

-1. Install Drupal as you normally would except choose the "Minimal" installation profile (if you normally don't).
-2. After Drupal is installed and you see the "Proceed to your new site" link, place the `dbi.sh` file (contained in this repository) in docroot of your Drupal installation.
-The `dbi.sh` file should be siblings with Drupal's `index.php` file.
-Or run the following command from Drupal's docroot:
+1. Place the `dbi.sh` in the parent directory of where you want to install Drupal.
+For example, if you want to install Drupal in `/var/www/vhost/mysite/public_html`, you should place and run this script in `var/www/vhosts/mysite`.

+   You can use the following to download the script:

         wget https://raw.githubusercontent.com/balsama/drupal-bash-ignitor/master/dbi.sh --no-check-certificate

-3. From Drupal's docroot, run the following command:
+2. From the same directory, run the following command:

         bash dbi.sh

+3. The script will prompt you for the directory name (e.g. `public_html`), the databse name, and the database user and password.

 4. Enjoy!
-The script takes about five minutes to run, but will vary based on machine and your internet connection speed.
+The script takes about seven minutes to run, but will vary based on machine and your internet connection speed.

 ### Caveats